ndlib/hesburgh_utilities/README.md

          | context | Optional: Dict in JS, kwargs in PY - context information
 setContext|           | Set the general context that will print with every message
          | context    | Dictionary: arbitrary key-value pairs denoting context
+addContext|           | Add values to the general context
+         | context    | (optional in py) Dictionary: arbitrary key-value pairs denoting context
+         | (py only)**kwargs | optional arbitrary key-value pairs denoting context
+addLambdaContext|           | Add the basic lambda context information (request id, etc)
+         | event      | The event passed in from the lambda
+         | context    | The context passed in from the lambda
+         | (js only)extra | optional Dictionary: arbitrary key-value pairs denoting context
+         | (py only)**kwargs | optional arbitrary key-value pairs denoting context
 setLevels|            | Set what log tags will produce output
          | 1 or more heslog levels | As defined in heslog (eg. heslog.LEVEL_ERROR)